BanklessTimes

 Why the Crypto Crash is Happening

+The crypto crash is largely due to waning demand from retail and institutional investors.
 American institutional investors who boosted their accumulation last year have largely stayed away this year, except for a few outliers like Strategy and BitMine.

 READ MORE: XRP Price Prediction Ahead of Permissioned DEX Launch

-At the same time, Bitcoin has not lived to its mission.
+At the same time, Bitcoin has not lived up to its mission.
 It has not jumped in periods of elevated risks, meaning that it is no longer a safe haven.

 Gold, on the other hand, jumped to a record high as the geopolitical risks between the US and Iran have accelerated.
-Some top experts like Scott Ritter and John Mearsheimer have predicted that Trump will ultimately attack in the next few days or weeks as he is under pressure from Israel and Republicans.
+Some top experts, like Scott Ritter and John Mearsheimer, have predicted that Trump will ultimately attack in the next few days or weeks as he is under pressure from Israel and Republicans.

-Most importantly, analysts believe that the launch of the TRUMP and MELANIA meme coins have contributed to the crypto crash by draining liquidity from the market.
+Most importantly, analysts believe that the launch of the TRUMP and MELANIA meme coins has contributed to the crypto crash by draining liquidity from the market.
 That happened as the two coins soared and then slumped shortly afterwards.

 Will the Crypto Market Recover?